DOI-USGS/ISIS3/Public-Release-Process.md

 ```
 ## How to install or update to <X.Y.Z>

-Installation instructions of ISIS3 can be found in the README on our [github page ](https://github.com/USGS-Astrogeology/ISIS3).
+Installation instructions of ISIS can be found in the README on our [github page ](https://github.com/USGS-Astrogeology/ISIS3).

 If you already have a version of ISIS 3.6.0 or later installed in an anaconda environment, you can update to <X.Y.Z> by activating your existing isis conda environment and running `conda update isis3` .